metarank/metarank/doc/configuration/inference-models.md

 # Inference models

-Inference models allow to re-rank search results using pre-train LLMs (Large Language Models).
+Inference models allow to rerank search results using pre-train LLMs (Large Language Models).
 You can use Metarank's pre-built models or provide your own.
 At the moment `cross-encoder` and `bi-encoder` model types are supported.

 Metarank uses [ONNX](https://onnx.ai/) for loading models and can handle referencing models from [HuggingFace](https://huggingface.co/metarank) or local files.